vega/altair/CONTRIBUTING.md

 ```

 To view the documentation, open your browser and go to `http://localhost:8000`.
 To stop the server, use `^C` (control+c) in the terminal.

+---
+The Project abides by the Organization's [code of conduct](./governance/org-docs/CODE-OF-CONDUCT.md) and [trademark policy](./governance/org-docs/TRADEMARKS.md).

+Part of MVG-0.1-beta.
+Made with love by GitHub.
+Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).